fieldgram/hay-description-specification/docs/field-test.md

 <details>
   <summary>More information</summary>

-  <p>This field serves both marketing and technological purposes.
+  This field serves both marketing and technological purposes.
 From a marketing perspective, it allows the farmer to express how many varieties of hay he has meant to include in his bales.
 Technologically, it reports how many instances of the following [`hay_variety_component_block`]() a message or database table will contain.

   Arguably, the presence of this field makes the preceding, [`hay_mixed_sward`]() field superfluous.
 Implicitly, a value of "1" for this field means "pure sward," whereas a value greater than "1" means "mixed sward."
 We include both fields for the time being, principally to emphasize the importance of disclosing whether hay is pure or mixed and to help draw a distinction between what the grower intends and what actually results.
 We concede that this field alone may suffice and that the product definition may be improved through future removal of the [`hay_mixed_sward`]() field.

   Systems implementing this standard should validate values for this field against values for the preceding, hay_mixed_sward field.
 If hay_mixed_sward is false, the value of this field should be "1."
-On the other hand, if [`hay_mixed_sward`]() is true, then the value of this field should be "2" or greater.</p>
+On the other hand, if [`hay_mixed_sward`]() is true, then the value of this field should be "2" or greater.
 </details>

 ### Placeholder for Conditionally-repeating block